-This type of environment can be fast paced and emotion, especially if you must consult with family members, too.
+This type of environment can be fast-paced and emotional, especially if you must consult with family members, too.
 You also have to use the utmost care when handling your infant patients.
 Any small mistake can lead to a life-threatening situation.
 To say you have to be detailed cannot be overstated.

 Obtaining the Best Jobs in the Field

 If you want to obtain the best jobs in a NICU unit, you need to direct your goals toward obtaining an advanced degree, as well as the proper certifications.
 As noted, you will find the best opportunities in large hospitals and medical institutions that have NICU units.

 A NICU nurse plays a pivotal healthcare role, as she must attend to the needs of tiny newborns.
 She or he must ensure that a critically ill baby or premature baby gets through some health ordeals.
 She or he must also support the emotional needs of the family while remaining calm and professional.
 She or he must show patience, as care can extend for several weeks at a time.

 If you are seeking a career in the nursing field that offers bright prospects, you will find them in the NICU field.
 Older RNs will be retiring over the next 10 years, which will open up spots for younger RNs in the NICU field.